infrasonicaudio/esp32-i2s-synth-example/README.md

 * A development board with ESP32 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.)
 * A USB cable for power supply and programming
+* Some way to connect the DAC pins to line-level inputs (mixer or audio interface)

+⚠️ Not recommended to connect headphones to the DAC pins.
+At best they probably will not work, since the internal DAC cannot drive enough current through them, at worst it could burn out the DACs.

 ### Configure the Project